uozuAho/note_searcher/vscode/README.md

 - Copy markdown/wiki link to note from search results, file explorer
 - Copy markdown/wiki link to note from editor tab
 - Wiki link highlighting and navigation
-- Shows backlinks in sidebar
+- Shows links to and from current note in sidebar
 - Shows dead links in sidebar
 - Shows all tags in sidebar